anuj-l22/Speech_Understanding_Project/README.md

 ## Attack Implementations

-This repository includes implementations of various black-box adversarial attacks that can be used to test the robustness of audio watermarking systems:
+This repository includes implementations of various black-box adversarial attacks that can be used to test the robustness of audio watermarking methods:

 - **HopSkipJumpAttack**: A query-efficient attack based on geometric progression.
 For more details, check out the official implementation [here](https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/art/attacks/evasion/hop_skip_jump.py).